The Zero Boys

-The Zero Boys is an American slasher film, written and directed by Nico Mastorakis and starring Daniel Hirsch, Kelli Maroney, Nicole Rio, and Tom Shell.
+The Zero Boys is a 1986 American action slasher film, written, produced and directed by Nico Mastorakis.
+It stars Daniel Hirsch, Kelli Maroney, Nicole Rio, Tom Shell and Joe Estevez.
+The film follows a group of paintballers on vacation at a remote wooded cabin, who encounter with a duo of serial killers.

+Though the film had a theatrical release in some overseas territories, it was released direct-to-video in the United States, on December 17, 1986.
+It notably features one of the earliest film scores written by composer Hans Zimmer, in collaboration with Stanley Myers.

 Plot

-Steve (Daniel Hirsch), Larry (Tom Shell), and Rip (Jared Moses) are part of a paintball team known as "The Zero Boys".
-After winning a paintball tournament, they decide to celebrate.
-When the trio and their girlfriends take a leisure trip into the mountains, they stumble upon the most gruesome massacre in history.
+Steve, Larry, and Rip are part of a paintball team known as "The Zero Boys".
+Fresh from a tournament win, the trio and their girlfriends take a leisure trip into the mountains, they stumble upon a gruesome massacre.
 Blood-chilling screams lead the group to a deserted cabin, where they gradually discover the horrors of the killings and the evil causing it.
-Now the Zero Boys, armed with real weapons of their own, must do what comes best - destroy the enemy.
+Now the Zero Boys, armed with real weapons of their own, must do what comes best: destroy the enemy.